-Mike is a 33-year resident of the 4th District, the Spokane Valley – same house, same neighborhood.
+Mike is a 42-year resident of the 4th District, the Spokane Valley – same house, same neighborhood.
 His wife, Laura was Spokane born and raised and a Valley resident since the age of two.
-Together, they have been honored to live, work, and raised a family in this wonderful community.
+Together, they have been honored to live, work, and raise a family in this wonderful community.
 During those years, Mike has developed an understanding of the concerns, interests and needs of this area because he and his family share those same issues.

-Mike was first elected to the State Legislature in 1980 and was re-elected by the 4th District voters for 7 more terms.
+Mike was first elected to the State Legislature in 1980 and was re-elected by the 4th District voters for seven more terms.
 Mike served as citizen legislator in Olympia for 14+ years.
-During that time Mike held many different leadership roles including Majority Floor Leader and Chairman of the Law and Justice Committee.
+During that time Mike held many different leadership roles including Majority Floor Leader and Chairman of the House Law and Justice Committee.

 In “retirement” Mike worked part-time as Judicial Outreach Liaison for the National Highway Traffic Safety Administration (NHTSA) covering Washington, Idaho, Montana, Oregon, and Alaska.
-His job was to promote traffic safety and continue what he started in District Court – helping different jurisdictions set up and improve DUI courts which have been very effective in breaking the cycle of repeat offenders and helping people commit to changing their lives and reducing the number of innocent victims
+His job was to promote traffic safety and continue what he started in District Court – helping different jurisdictions set up and improve DUI courts which have been very effective in breaking the cycle of repeat offenders and helping people commit to changing their lives and reducing the number of innocent victims.

 Mike has also been active in the community acting as a State Commissioner for American Legion Baseball and is a Past President of the Spokane chapter.
 For over eight years, he helped organize summer leagues involving approximately 650 young men a season, ages 13-19.
 Working with American Legion reminds Mike daily of the hopes, aspirations, enthusiasm and zest of our young people and the dedication of coaches who mentor them and the organization that supports them.